-The district operates a "schoolwide program" in five elementary buildings.
+The Wahluke School District operates a "schoolwide program" in all school buildings.
 Using federal funding, schoolwide programs are designed to upgrade an entire educational program within a school for all students, rather than limit services to certain targeted students.
-The following federal program amounts were expended by the district in its schoolwide program: Title I (84.010) \$959,339.
+The following federal program amounts were expended by the (district) in its schoolwide program: Title I Part A (84.010) (\$598.973)